uber-web/math.gl/docs/developer-guide/math/rotations.md

 ## Rotation Matrices

+Rotations around arbitrary points can be treated as rotations around the origin simply by applying a translation before the rotation, and the inverse translation after the rotation.

-When combining rotations with other transformations (translations, scalings, projections etc), 4x4 matrices are the representation of choice.
+Thus, when combining rotations with other transformations (translations, scalings, projections etc), 4x4 matrices are the representation of choice.

 ## Properties of Rotation Matrices